Adiqq/MVVM-Template/README.md

-# My MVVM Template - Noctis.
+# My MVVM Template - Noctis modified by Adiqq

+## Changes:
+Updateded packages.
+SimpleIOC replaced with Unity 3.

 ## Reasoning:
 The reason it came to be is that there are lots of small things I hate doing